 The Board of Directors of THFC comprises:

 The Board of THFC also comprises the Boards of its subsidiaries except for AHF which has an additional nominated Director.

 All Board service contracts are available for inspection at the registered office.

-All directors are non-executive with the exception of Piers Williamson, the Chief Executive, Fenella Edge, the Group Treasurer, and Colin Burke, Financial Director.
+All directors are non-executive with the exception of the Chief Executive, Finance and Marketing Director, Credit and Risk Director and Finance Director.

-With the exceptions mentioned above the Board has determined that all remaining non-executive directors are independent and free from any material relationship that could interfere with their ability to discharge their duties.
+The Board has determined that all non-executive directors are independent and free from any material relationship that could interfere with their ability to discharge their duties.

 All non-executive directors are limited to nine years’ service on the Board.
-Independent directors are normally elected for terms of three years and may offer themselves for re-election at the conclusion of the first and second terms.
+Independent directors are elected initially for two terms of three years, followed by three terms of one year.
+They may offer themselves for re-election at the conclusion of each of these terms.